DC panda fans bam-boo-hoo as US-born cub leaves for China

-The National Zoo in Washington is saying a final goodbye to its panda cub Bao Bao.
+The National Zoo in Washington has said its final goodbye to its panda cub Bao Bao.

-The zoo is packing up the American-born panda for a one-way flight Tuesday to China, where the 3-year-old will eventually join a panda breeding program.
+The zoo packed up the American-born panda Tuesday for a one-way flight to China, where the 3-year-old will eventually join a panda breeding program.

-Bao Bao is scheduled to leave the zoo Tuesday morning and fly from Washington Dulles International Airport in Virginia to Chengdu, China, on Tuesday afternoon.
+Bao Bao left the zoo Tuesday morning in a special crate.
+She is scheduled to fly from Washington Dulles International Airport in Virginia to Chengdu, China, on Tuesday afternoon.

 The cub won't have to worry about finding overhead bin space or dealing with a talkative seatmate on the 16-hour, nonstop flight.
 She'll be the only panda on the plane, traveling with a keeper and a veterinarian.